 How often should you drink turmeric tea?

 Ideally, drink Golden Milk Turmeric Tea everyday.
 I hope you’ll add this turmeric tea recipe to your daily routine.
 I would also love it if you’d share it with someone in your life who might need it.
+Want to try using fresh turmeric?
+I recommend this Lemon Ginger Turmeric Tea.
 Here’s to our health!

 Golden Milk Turmeric Tea Recipe